Bumble-Buzz/app/To-Do.md

 Things left to do:
 - Smart contract
   - Name the app, then make the change everywhere
   - All attributes and functions have correct access classifiers (private/internal/public)
   - Use one specific version in the contracts, not a range (0.8.4)
   - Remove `import "hardhat/console.sol";` from all contracts
   - Ensure openzeppelin access control is used
     - Main admin which can control all roles in contracts
     - Each collection owner is an admin who can add/remove roles
   - Monetary
     - Add option for anyone to donate funds to the contract
     - Dividends
   - Make all error messages unique
   - Change contract name from `Sale` to `Transaction`
   - NFT contract `approve` one instead of `approve all`, give option to do both
   - Rename `Bank > CollectionAccount > reflectionVault` to `tokenVault`?
   - Transaction types
     - Transfer
       - Transfer of asset, no sale, commissions or incentives.
       - Use ERC721 functions to do a simple transfer from one account to another
     - Direct
       - Need to be careful with incentives for direct sales.
 Risk of users selling to their own wallets and making money.
     - Immediate
     - Auction
       - During the auction, buyer is not able to back out of (or cancel) the auction
       - What to do if no buyer is foind in an auction?
 Only then seller is able to `reclaim` their NFT.
   - Commissions
     - Have an upper cap of 99%, or no need?
     - Artist commission cap at 20%?
   - Incentives
     - Have an upper cap of 99%, or no need?
     - Have different configurable variables for marketplace incentives (direct / immediate / auction)
     - Need to be careful with incentives for direct sales.
 Risk of users selling to their own wallets and making money.
   - Address all `@todo` in the code
 - Front-end dapp
   - Easy way to set ENV variables in docker image / k8s, for contract addresses, admin accounts, etc...
+  - AWS
+    - IAM
+      - Dynamodb: Give only appropriate access as needed
+      - Only access to add/remove items in tables
+      - No access to create/delete tables
 - Social media
   - Discord server
   - Twitter account